fellowship/upskill_challenges_02/Platform/README.md

 2. Train a Computer Vision model using your data set.
 3. Use your trained model to classify images of Levi's jeans according to fit.

 Download and use [Lobe.ai](https://lobe.ai/) to complete this challenge.
-Lobe is a no-code machine learning platform you can use to lable data, train models, and make predictions without any prior code or machine learning knowledge.
+Lobe is a no-code machine learning platform you can use to label data, train models, and make predictions without any prior code or machine learning knowledge.
 Refer to the [website](https://lobe.ai/) for more information on how to use the platform.

 ## Instructions